JhonEgbret/Geopolis/Concepts/Magic/Black Magic.md

+" I cast this terrible  with all my pain and the pain of my people.
+May God, if there even is one, understand my plight and allow me to live eternally, as I forsake my soul in order to protect the one dearest to me. "
 [![](https://static.wikia.nocookie.net/divide/images/a/a3/Blackmagic.jpg/revision/latest/scale-to-width-down/300?cb=20240811172945)]

 Black Magic is one of the rarest forms of magic in the universe.
 It is strictly forbidden and can only be utilized by being in (or being in possession of someone going through) immense physical or mental pain, as all Black Magic spells are derived from that energy.